 You have more than 300 bones and joints in your body.
 If just one of them isn’t functioning properly, you could be in for a world of pain and discomfort.
+What does an orthopedic doctor do?
 An orthopedic doctor specializes in the health of these bones and joints, and can help diagnose and treat your ailments.
 Knowing when to contact an orthopedist isn’t always easy, but these five signs are a sure indication to pick up the phone and call.

 1. You have difficulty performing everyday activities.